execas/execas.github.io/_posts/2019-03-27-how-stuff-is-stored-on-the-stack.md

 0x7fffffffe288: 0x00    0x00    0x00    0x00    0x00    0x00    0x02    0x01
 </div>

-Starting from the bottom right and moving left, it is easy to spot the values of a to d.
-The value of e is not easily observable, but is fairly straightforward to decode if we take byte order into consideration.
+Starting from the bottom right and moving left, it is easy to spot the values of *a* to *d*.
+The value of *e* is not easily observable, but is fairly straightforward to decode if we take byte order into consideration.

 ### Byte order